Get your affairs in order!

 Health and lifestyle decisions are very personal and even the closest friends and relatives can disagree on the ‘best’ decision.
 Help avoid any ambiguity by making your wishes clear and nominating your preferred decision-maker.

 In NSW, you can also appoint someone to manage your financial, legal or property affairs (e.g. paying bills, making investments, purchasing property etc).
-A Power of Attorney (POA) allows someone to sign legally binding documents on your behalf.
+A Power of Attorney allows someone to sign legally binding documents on your behalf.
 This is handy if you are travelling overseas and need someone to access your bank accounts to pay your bills or manage your finances.
 It can also be useful to have a Power of Attorney if you become unwell or lose the ability to make decisions or manage your financial affairs yourself.
-This is called an Enduring POA.
+This is called an Enduring Power of Attorney.

-Making a POA does not mean that you will lose control over your finances – it simply allows someone else to manage your finances according to your instructions.
-Your POA can be cancelled (revoked) at any time provided you have the capacity to do so.
+Making a Power of Attorney does not mean that you will lose control over your finances – it simply allows someone else to manage your finances according to your instructions.
+Your Power of Attorney can be cancelled (revoked) at any time provided you have the capacity to do so.

 A Power of Attorney or Enduring Power of Attorney does not give someone the right to make decisions about your health, medical treatment or welfare.
 These decisions are covered by Enduring Guardianship (see above).

 Your designated attorney can be an adult family member or friend or someone else that you trust.
 You can appoint one or more attorneys to act jointly or severally – and a back-up or alternative attorney, if your first choice is unable or unwilling to act.

 A POA can be witnessed by anyone over 18 years old but that person must be someone authorised by law to witness affidavits, such as a lawyer, court registrar or NSW Trustee & Guardian.

-Your will, AHD and EPOA do not need to be lodged or submitted anywhere.
+Your Will and Power of Attorney do not need to be lodged or submitted anywhere.
 Keep a copy in a safe place and give another to your appointed decision-maker, a trusted family member or lawyer/accountant.
 And get back to living!